GourabSanyal/weather-app-node/README.md

 To intialize and test it

-Pull it in your local
+Pull it in your local system

 initialise with `npm install` and `npm run start`